-Here’s some of the evidence (or trees) that Beynen was unable to examine: the carpet with the bloody sockprints – because the police allowed the house to be burnt down where the murders took place.
+Here’s some of the evidence that Beynen was unable to examine: the carpet with the bloody sockprints – because the police allowed the house to be burnt down where the murders took place.
 The police also never bothered to test David’s or Robin’s hands for gunshot residue, and they never followed up the incest allegations against Robin Bain.
 The police threw these evidential trees away before they even got planted.
 Here’s their explanation for that…

 When David’s lawyer, Michael Reed QC, asked the police at the retrial in 2009 why they didn’t investigate the incest allegations, Detective Senior Sergeant Jim Doyle said: “This was a homicide investigation, Mr Reed, not an incest investigation, and that was our focus.'”

 Michael Reed responded: “Exactly, there’s the problem, Mr Doyle.
 You weren’t prepared and didn’t want to investigate Robin, did you?
 That’s the problem.”